Mikey Dickerson fixed Healthcare.gov. That was just the beginning

 The U.S. Digital Service is remarkably small when compared to all the information technology efforts inside the federal government, roughly one-thousandth of the total size, according to Dickerson.

-He isn't concerned about any of his work getting rolled back under a new administration.
+He's concerned about the impact a new administration could have on citizens who depend on the Affordable Care Act for health care.

-"I'm not going to get hung up on if the exact pieces of technology we made are the way citizens receive services in the future," Dickerson said.
+"The important outcome to me is much more what's going to happen to the citizen, that's what it was about from the beginning," Dickerson said.
+"I am not personally going to get tremendously hung up on if the exact pieces of technology we made are the way citizens receive services in the future."

-He was quick to note that a Republican Congress signed off on funding his team.
+He was also quick to note that a Republican Congress signed off on funding his team.

 And he's not sure yet where he'll work next.
 He said he's energized by the political environment, and wants to find a way to keep contributing to the causes he's worked on.